duty-bound/ramda/Ramda.md

 #### construct

-This function returns a function equivalent to the `new`
+This function returns a function equivalent to the `new` keyword that creates an object from a constructor function.

 ```
 class Car {